 Retirement savings is a top priority for many Savers.
 If you are Active-Duty Military or a DoD civilian employee you have access to the Thrift Savings Plan (TSP).
-Uniformed servicemembers do not receive matching contributions from the Department of Defense into TSP but FERS employees do qualify for matching contributions.
-The contribution limits are set each year by the IRS; to see the limits click here.
+Eligible service members now have access to the new Blended Retirement System.

 Unfortunately, many spouses and family members do not have access to an employer-sponsored retirement plan, such as a 401(k) plan.
 Even if a spouse or family member's employer doesn’t offer a retirement plan, you can still save for their retirement, and get some tax benefits in the process, by putting money in an Individual Retirement Account (IRA).

 >>Check out this blog and video on How to Win with the Military's Blended Retirement System, courtesy of the USAA Educational Foundation Command Your Cash.

 Anyone who earns income (or receives alimony) can put money in an IRA.
 Couples can also put money in an IRA for a non-working spouse.

 Each person per year can put up to $5,500 in an IRA if you are age 49 or below and up to $6,500 if you are age 50 or above for the 2014 tax year, so long as your contributions do not exceed your earned income.
 Each year, you have until the April 15 tax filing deadline to make your IRA payment for the previous tax year.

 There are two main types of IRA – traditional IRAs and Roth IRAs.
 In addition, those who are self-employed can put money in a SEP-IRA.
 Each has its own set of rules and offers different tax benefits.
 This article will deal with traditional and Roth IRAs.